Tenjin Shin'yō-ryū: Training methodology

-Tenjin Shinyo-ryu Today
+Tenjin Shin'yō-ryū Today

 With the 5th headmaster, Iso Mataemon dying without designating a successor, the 4th headmaster passed the entire body of knowledge required for full mastery to three Shihans (menkyo kaiden's with impeccable moral character) that were identified and designated as such by the 3rd headmaster (the grandfather of the 5th headmaster), and a fourth as selected by the 4th headmaster to fulfill the "divine scheme" of transferring the school outside of the family lineage.

-One of these Shihans, Torijiro Yagi, was able to complete and learn the additional teachings provided to them by the 4th headmaster, and as such is the one and only true and complete lineage of Tenjin Shinyo ryu today.
+One of these Shihans, Torijiro Yagi, was able to complete and learn the additional teachings provided to them by the 4th headmaster, and as such is the one and only true and complete lineage of Tenjin Shin'yō-ryū today.
 Although there exist a number of individuals who received Menkyo Kaiden awards in the art from legitimate headmasters of the past, none of them have the final "keys" to be considered as having received the full transmission.
 Torajiro Yagi passed the full transmission of the body of knowledge to Fusataro Sakamoto, who in turn passed the full transmission of the body of knowledge to the one and only master of the ryu today, Kubota Toshihiro.

 As the leading active teacher is Toshihiro Kubota whose legitimacy in preserving the teachings of his teacher Sakamoto Fusataro is supported by senior exponents of other ko-ryū.
 He formed his dojo and organization, the Tenyokai, in 1978.
 Receiving instruction in both judo and Tenshin Shinyo ryu from his teacher Sakamoto he received his license in 1973.
 In his seventies, he still actively participates in the teaching of the art three times a week.
 Apart from locals, his students are from far ranging countries such as Australia, Germany, Israel, Sweden and England.
-In addition to Tenjin Shinyo-ryu jujutsu, Kubota holds a 7th dan in judo.
+In addition to Tenjin Shin'yō-ryū jūjutsu, Kubota holds a 7th dan in judo.

-A second, although incomplete line of the Tenjin Shinyo ryu traces its lineage through Tobari Kazu who received her training from Tobari Takisaburo.
-Tobari had in turn studied under Isao Mataichiro, the younger brother of the fourth headmaster of the ryu.
-She maintained the dual traditions of Tenjin Shinyo Ryu and the Shin no Shinto-ryu until her death some years ago, running a small dojo in Osaka in which many of her students were strong judo players.
+A second, although incomplete line of the Tenjin Shin'yō-ryū traces its lineage through Tobari Kazu who received her training from Tobari Takisaburo.
+Tobari had in turn studied under Iso Mataichiro, the younger brother of the fourth headmaster of the ryu.
+She maintained the dual traditions of Tenjin Shin'yō-ryū and the Shin no Shintō-ryū until her death some years ago, running a small dojo in Osaka in which many of her students were strong judo players.
 As this line seems to have become inactive in recent years its survival is cast in some doubt.